vivaria/edisonrul.ing/docs/source/cards/mobius-the-frost-monarch.md

-# MOBIUS THE FROST MONARCH
+# Mobius The Frost Monarch

 > ① When this card is Tribute Summoned, you can destroy up to 2 Spell or Trap Cards on the field.